darwinia-network/dj/README.md

 ### For Developers

-If you want to use `darwinia.js` developing your own `darwinia.js` based, you might want to try `@darwinia/api` and `@darwinia/util`.
+If you want to use `darwinia.js` developing your own `darwinia.js` based apps, you might want to try `@darwinia/api` and `@darwinia/util`.

 ### For Testers and Users

-If you want to test darwinia using `darwinia.js`, check the `@darwinia/dj` project.
+If you want to test Darwinia using `darwinia.js`, check the `@darwinia/dj` project.

-### Conect to Offchain worker
+### Connect to Offchain worker
-- The `darwinia.js` can provide a shadow service help validator validate things
+- The `darwinia.js` can provide a shadow service to help validators validate things
-- The shadow service may run on the same node or on a differet node, and any port as you like.
+- The shadow service may run on the same node or on a differet node, at any port as you like.
-- The offchain worker make the request to `eth-resource` with standard http port 80
+- The offchain worker make the request to `eth-resource` host at standard http port 80

-Here is the example help you to connect a shadow service running on port 8000 with same node with linux OS
+Here is the example to connect a shadow service running on port 8000 on the same node with Linux OS
-- point the `eth-resource` as 127.0.0.1, you also customized this with other dns service
+- point the `eth-resource` host name to 127.0.0.1, you also customized this with other DNS services
   1. `# echo '127.0.0.1        eth-resource' >> /etc/hosts`
-- proxy request on 80 port to 8000 port, only if the shadow service not run on the 80 port
+- proxy request on 80 port to 8000 port, only if the shadow service is not running on the 80 port
-  1. install ngix
+  1. install Nginx
-  1. add following setting on config file
+  1. add following settings to config file
     ```
       server {
           listen       eth-resource:80;